kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 ---
 layout: post
 title:  "A brief history of WDQMS"
-date:   2025-01-10 21:43:53 +0100
+date:   2025-05-10 21:43:53 +0100
 categories: wqdms
 tags: wdqms
 ---
-The [WIGOS Data Quality Monitoring System webtool](https://wdqms.wmo.int) (WDQMS) is the cornerstone of WMO's observations monitoring.
+The [WIGOS Data Quality Monitoring System webtool](https://wdqms.wmo.int) (WDQMS) is the cornerstone of the [World Meteorological Organization's](https://wmo.int) (WMO) observations monitoring.
-The system delivers the data certifying payments of the Systematic Observations Financing Facility, assits WIGOS Regional Centers with their quality monitoring functions, helps Numerical Weather Prediction (NWP) centers benchmarking their use of observations, and provides the data allowing WMO to calculate metrics about the evolution of its observing systems, for example the Global Basic Observing System (GBON).
+The system calculates the metrics certifying payments of the [Systematic Observations Financing Facility](https://un-soff.org) (SOFF), assists Regional WIGOS Centers (RWC) with their quality monitoring functions, helps Numerical Weather Prediction (NWP) centers benchmarking their use of observations, and provides the data allowing WMO to calculate metrics about the evolution of its observing systems, for example the Global Basic Observing System (GBON).
-WDQMS covers surface, radiosonde, marine and climate observations and has started the transition from GTS to WIS 2.0.
+WDQMS has modues for surface, radiosonde, marine and climate observations and has started the migration from GTS to WIS 2.0.

 But how did WDQMS come to be the system it is?
-This post examines the history of WDQMS from its beginnings as a concept to its current state.
+This post examines the history of WDQMS from its beginnings as a concept, to its current state.

 ### The beginnigs
-The WIGOS Data Quality Monitoring (WDQMS) concept was developed in the Inter Commission Coordination group on the WMO Integrated Global Observing System (WIGOS) starting from 2014, under the leadership of co-chairs Sue Barrel and Bertrand Calpini, and WIGOS project manager Lars Peter Riishoojgaard.
+The WIGOS Data Quality Monitoring (WDQMS) concept was developed in the Inter Commission Coordination Group on the WMO Integrated Global Observing System (WIGOS) starting from 2014, under the leadership of co-chairs Sue Barrel and Bertrand Calpini, and WIGOS project manager Lars Peter Riishoojgaard.
 It consists of a monitoring function, the focus of this post, and an Incident Management System function and Regional WIGOS center (RWC) concept.
 The monitoring function for availability, quality and timeliness was designed to be based on output provided by NWP centers.

 The NWP-focused approach reflected NWP centers' *unique perspective as principal users of observations exchanged in real-time*.
 NWP centers are best suited to asses which observational data exchanged through the network is **available**, **usable** and **in-time** for assimilation in numerical weather prediction.
 While the webtool showing the results, is the most visible part of the system, the NWP centers providing data, the Experts responsible for the design of the data-exchange templates and the community interpreting the information play equally important roles in the WDQMS ecosystem.